D.C. breaks the world record for most kisses under mistletoe

 After all, it’s hard to speak while kissing.

-For five seconds the couples kissed in unison, while at least one reporter observed in awkward silence.
+For five seconds, 1,435 couples kissed in unison, while at least one reporter observed in awkward silence.

 Gerren Price, CEO of the DowntownDC BID, said the moment felt full circle.